-In order to compute the solution for a given simulation case the simulation domain needs to be discretized.
-It essentially means to split up one large problem into multiple smaller mathematical problems.
-Solving the entire continuous domain at once is not possible or reasonable whereas solving multiple small pieces of it becomes feasible.
+In order to compute the solution for a given simulation, the simulation domain needs to be discretized.
+It essentially means splitting up one large problem into multiple smaller mathematical problems.
+Solving the entire continuous domain at once is not possible or reasonable whereas solving multiple subdomains of it becomes feasible.

-This discretization process is based on methods such as the Finite Differences Method, Finite Volume Method (FVM) and Finite Element Method, whose purpose is to take equations in the continuous form and generate a system of algebraic difference equations.
+This discretization process is the base for methods such as the Finite Difference Method (FDM), Finite Volume Method (FVM), and Finite Element Method (FEM), whose purpose is to take equations in the continuous form and generate a system of algebraic difference equations.
 This process generates a set of discrete points and cells, which, as a whole, cover the entire simulation domain.

 SimScale strives to make the meshing process as simple and user-friendly as possible.
-In the end, the user should only have to decide on the trade-off between the fineness of the mesh (and thereby the accuracy of the result) and the required computation time (as larger mesh requires more computational resources to be solved).
+In the end, the user should only have to decide on the trade-off between the fineness of the mesh (and thereby the accuracy of the result) and the required computation time (number of processors assigned).

-SimScale offers various meshing capabilities to create computational grids.
-Several algorithms are available to create three-dimensional tetrahedral and hexahedral meshes on the platform.
-Due to robustness and general applicability of the algorithms, both automated and manual versions of these meshing algorithms are provided.
-Details for each operation can be found below.
+Several algorithms are available to create three-dimensional tetrahedral and hexahedral meshes within the platform.
+Due to the robustness and general applicability of the meshing algorithms, both automated and manual versions are provided.

-Based on the simulation type, a default mesh setup will be created, which in most cases is a good starting point to begin with.
-Some mesh types are applicable for certain analysis types only and therefore will not be available for others.
+Based on the chosen analysis type, a default mesh setup will be created, which in most cases is a good starting point.

-All meshes within a project can be shared across all simulations in the project, given that the mesh type is compatible with the chosen analysis type.
-E.g. a tet-dominant mesh, that has been created in a static analysis can also be assigned to a heat transfer analysis in the same project.
-Making changes to the mesh in one simulation will also update it in all other simulations where it is assigned.
+Multiple meshes can be created for the same simulation or the same mesh can be shared across multiple simulations in the project, given that the mesh type is compatible with the chosen analysis type.
+E.g., a standard mesh that has been created in a Static analysis can also be assigned to a Heat transfer analysis in the same project.
+Making changes to the mesh in one simulation will also update it in all other simulations wherever it is assigned.

 While meshes are created within a simulation, all meshes, independent of where they were first created, can be referenced in, assigned to, and edited from any other simulation setup.
 Copying a simulation does not also copy meshes, but simply references the original mesh as an independent object.

-Besides creating a mesh within SimScale, users have the possibility to use meshes created with others tools by uploading them directly to the platform.
+Besides creating mesh within the platform, users have the facility to use meshes created with other tools, e.g. Salome, by uploading them directly to the platform.
 Find out more about mesh upload here.